5 Steps to ContentCal Mastery: Step 1 - Creating the Perfect Content Plan

 The content calendar note section is independent of any timeframe at all so is best suited to the highest of high-level objectives.

-These tools within ContentCal are incredibly useful for bringing the perfect content plan to life, but quite often you're going to need to utilize research from other tools as well to help inform this content plan - here we have highlighted four of the best tools to support your content plan.
+These social media scheduling tools within ContentCal are incredibly useful for bringing the perfect content plan to life, but quite often you're going to need to utilize research from other tools as well to help inform this content plan - here we have highlighted four of the best tools to support your content plan.

 Let's start with Answer The Public.
 This tool is useful to look at the context of your customers’ searches and understand what they are interested in and what most importantly they are specifically searching for.